 Standard Registration Periods

-CMC’s academic year is three semester (summer, fall, spring).
+CMC’s academic year is three semesters (summer, fall, spring).
 Standard registration periods pertain to credit courses that start the first week of the semester (standard) and courses that start after the first week (non-standard).
 Click on the links below for more information.

 - Currently registered student dropping and/or adding courses to make a schedule change will be allowed to register after the first class session during the drop/add period with approval from both the course faculty and campus instructional leader or designee.